Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 gs://cc-project5-123123.appspot.com/

-05 Run gsutil iam ch command (using gsutil tool) using the name of the Cloud Storage bucket that you want to examine as identifier parameter and custom query filters to describe name of the IAM member(s) associated with the selected bucket:
+05 Run gsutil iam ch command (using gsutil tool) using the name of the Cloud Storage bucket that you want to examine as the identifier parameter and custom query filters to describe name of the IAM member(s) associated with the selected bucket:

 gsutil iam get gs://cc-webdata-bucket/